-You know, it’s sort of interesting; we’re quick to criticise big-budget houses like Ubisoft for churning out the same old thing over and over again when it comes to big-budget releases — Far Cry 6 being the latest example.
+You know, it’s sort of interesting; we’re quick to criticise big-budget houses like Ubisoft for churning out the same old thing over and over again when it comes to big-budget releases — Far Cry 6 being the latest example at the time of writing.
 And yet somehow, when it comes to the fruits of the collaboration between Zoo Corporation and eastasiasoft — particularly the mahjong solitaire titles in the series, such as today’s subject Pretty Girls Mahjong Solitaire — I absolutely cannot get enough.

 I think it’s something to do with the inherent simplicity of the formula being repeated.
 Games like Far Cry are, to some people, repetitive because there’s so much scope for them to do something different and interesting — and indeed the early installments in the series (particularly the vastly underappreciated second one) are proof positive of that.
 If you say “I’m going to make a mahjong solitaire game with tits”, however, there are only so many things you can do; expectations are set before you go in.

 With that in mind, Pretty Girls Mahjong Solitaire, actually the first of Zoo Corporation’s Pretty Girls series to release on PC a few years back, is exactly what you would expect it to be.
 It’s a straightforward casual game in which you play mahjong solitaire in the hope of seeing an assortment of cute girls (of varying degrees of bustiness) in a selection of outfits, some saucier than others.

 If you’re already on board with that idea and just want more of the same, you can probably stop reading now; Pretty Girls Mahjong Solitaire is just as cheap and cheerful as the other Zoo Corporation games, and just as worth having in your library.